Fri. morning Jan. 2

 hailstones and coals of fire.

-He shot His arrows and scattered the foes;
+He sent out His arrows and scattered the enemy;

 at Your rebuke, O LORD,